colby-timm/ai-enablement-orbit/OpenSpecExperience.md

 - Possible improvement: Have specs create branches or worktrees.
 Don't do that automatically.
 - Ensure you use the slash command `/openspec:apply {spec-name}` directly vs telling the agent to implement with the slash command.
 - I continuously had hard times to get Copilot to do all the tasks.
 Had to reword my Agents.md file and `opencode-apply` slash command.
+- It seems to only check off the tasks at the end, which doesn't inspire too much confidence that it did all of them.
+Definitely can modify the slash commands to improve this to ensure it goes one by one.

+### What I liked

+- Being able to view the completed changes and active changes with percent complete was helpful visually.